-Christchurch: For the Re:Start mall find “Trade Me FREE WiFi”.
+Christchurch: For the CBD find “Trade Me FREE WiFi”.
 For free WiFi cafes, see here.

-If you are on a working holiday in New Zealand, chances are you will do some flatting to save money on accommodation.
 While the majority of flats and rooms to rent will include WiFi for an extra cost per month, there is a slim chance you will have to install your own broadband.
-But, just incase you do:
+But, just in case you do, typical plans include:

 For unlimited broadband, expect to pay NZ$75-NZ$110 for a 12-month contract.